-If you read my old article about creating bootable USB with Diskpart for Windows and Bootable USB for Linux, then you know usage of a bootable USB.
-So in this how to article you will learn the tips to make bootable USB with PowerShell for Windows operating system.
+If you read my old article about creating bootable USB with Diskpart for Windows and Bootable USB for Linux, then you know the usage of a bootable USB.
+So in this article we are going to make a bootable USB with PowerShell command for Windows operating system.

-A bootable USB is contains the Windows setups files and you can boot your system through USB flash drive.
-It works better and faster than DVD.
-You may not have access to DVD but a USB drive is always near your hand.
+A bootable USB contains the Windows setups files and you can boot your system through USB flash drive.
+It works better and faster than DVD, or you may not have access to DVD but a USB drive is always near your hand.

 Make Bootable USB with PowerShell